zzehli/friend-space/notes/proj.md

 - [x] double click on unliked image to like
 - [x] remove the words in the input after submission
 - [ ] infinite scroll
+* **Day 28** Learning react: despite the amont of tutorials online, the [official doc](https://reactjs.org/docs/hello-world.html) remains an execellent entry point to React.
+The structure of React can be intimidating at first.
+It's unclear how it fits the traditional HTML/CSS/JS structure.
+After reading the official doc, I find it easier to think about JSX as a templated language and the rest of React added functionalities to the templates.
+The problem with the doc is that it starts with setState and hooks are only introduced later.
+So it takes time to be able to read more recent React codes that use hooks.